3RUN/Acknex-CCT/README.md

 	this causes some weird movement on slopes if sliding is enabled, to void this problem, disable sliding also in screenshot folder you can see that 'Use Tesselation' flag in Map Compiler makes even more polygons/edges thus that will cause a lot of jittering on slope movement (cause on edges normal.z goes beyond the slope limit - can be seen in video)

 You can see cct in motion on my youtube channel: https://youtu.be/mfTzt57JoAw

 # HOW TO USE ?
 There are lots of limitations to this movement template, mainly caused by physX itself (old SDK).
 But by learning how the demo scene is made and setup you'll be able to get (more or less) suitable results.
-Mainly I would advice to keep the same size and don't increase/decrease world scale!
+- Mainly I would advice to keep the same size and don't increase/decrease world scale!
 	Currently 40quants = 1 meter, NPC is 64 quant height.
-To make sure that correct .dll was loaded, there is a function called ackphysxHelloWorld();
+- To make sure that correct .dll was loaded, there is a function called ackphysxHelloWorld();
+- To make slope slidable, set it's FLAG8 in WED

 CREDITS:
 - original physX plugin was made by Chris Kahler